Best 3D Pens in 2025: Top Picks for Kids & Creators, Safety Tips, and Buying Guide

 How do I get cleaner lines?

-Lower speed, shorter extrusion bursts, and steady hand movement.
-Pre-draw guides and use stencils/mats.
-Practice beads first.
+Lower speed, short controlled bursts, steady movement, and use stencils/mats.